HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md

 ### Gateway API Implementation For DX Deployment

-This how-do guide provides a comprehensive guide for configuring optional Ingress in a Kubernetes environment using Helm and the Gateway API.
+This how-do guide provides a comprehensive guide for configuring optional Gateway API in a Kubernetes environment using Helm and the Gateway API.
 It includes prerequisites, installation steps, and configuration details necessary for setting up the Gateway API.
 #### Prerequisites
 - Ensure that there are no existing Ingress controllers and Ingress resources in your cluster.
 - Verify that HAProxy is not utilizing the External IP.
 In the DX values file, set the following parameters: